-See Halting debug event on page 12-71 for information on halting debug events.
+See Halting debug event on page 12-51 for information on halting debug events.

 - If you are debugging software running on the Cortex-A8 processor, DBGNOCLKSTOP must be HIGH.
 Otherwise, halting debug events do not work as architected and the APB interface does not return a response when accessing the ETM, CTI, or core domain debug registers.
-See Table 12-3 on page 12-9 for information on which debug registers are in the core. - If DBGNOCLKSTOP is HIGH and you execute the Wait-For-Interrupt instruction, the processor goes into an idle state but not into a low-power state. - The STANDBYWFI pin remains HIGH even when DBGNOCLKSTOP is HIGH.
+See Table 12-3 on page 12-6 for information on the debug registers that are in the core. - If DBGNOCLKSTOP is HIGH and you execute the Wait-For-Interrupt instruction, the processor goes into an idle state but not into a low-power state. - The STANDBYWFI pin remains HIGH even when DBGNOCLKSTOP is HIGH.